zotonic/zotonic/doc/ref/modules/mod_admin_category.rst

 .. include:: meta-mod_admin_category.rst

+Add support for editing :ref:`manual-datamodel-categories` in the admin, by presenting an editable category tree.

-.. todo:: Not yet documented.
+.. todo:: Add more documentation